 Harvested from the Spotted Gum tree, a very unique and different honey variety.
 A mild to medium flavour with a light to medium colour.
 Spotted Gum only flowers every 4 years so this honey is only periodically available.
 This tastes a little like caramel and is delicious.

 Harvested from nectar collected from the Bloodwood Tree.
 This is a very flavoursome, medium to rich honey variety.
 Generally medium to darker colour honey.

 Harvested from the Blackbutt Tree, a similar flavour to Bloodwood.
 Still uniquely different in its own right and very nice.
-Not quite as rich as Bloodwood but still a great medium flavour.
+Not quite as rich as Bloodwood but still a great medium to rich flavour.

 Harvested from the Red Stringy Bark tree, this is a rich honey variety.
 Generally darker in colour, this is a very pleasant and full flavoured honey.
 Ideal for the serious honey lover for adding to tea, water or any drink.
 Also tastes amazing on toast.